JaesungHuh/av-diarization/README.md

 ***Argparse arguments***
 ```
 -i, --input (default : sample/sample.mp4): input video file you want to diarize
 ---cache_dir (default : None): The directory to store intermediate results.
 If None, the cache will be stored in temporary directory made using tempfile.
 It will be removed after the process is finished.
+We advise you to set this to a path where I/O operation is fast.
 ---ckpt_dir (default : None): The directory to store the model checkpoint.
 If None, the checkpoints will be downloaded from the internet and stored in ~/.cache/voxconverse.
 -o, --out_dir (default : output): The directory to store the output results.
 --visualize (default : False): If True, the face detection / SyncNet results will be visualized and saved in the output directory.